Avignon Papacy: Temporal role of the Roman Church

 Beginning with Clement V, elected 1305, all popes during the Avignon papacy were French.
 However, this makes French influence seem greater than it was.
-Southern France (Occitania) at that time had a culture quite independent from Northern France, where most of the advisers to the King of France were based.
-The Kingdom of Arles was not yet part of France at that time, formally a part of the Holy Roman Empire.
-The literature produced by the troubadours in the Languedoc is unique and strongly distinct from that of Royal circles in the north.
-Even in terms of religion, the South produced its own variety of Christianity, Catharism, which was ultimately declared heretical.
-The movement was fueled in no small part by the strong sense of independence in the South even though the region had been severely weakened during the Albigensian Crusade a hundred years before.
-By the time of the Avignon Papacy, the power of the French King in this region was uncontested, although still not legally binding.
+Southern France (Occitania) at that time had a culture quite independent from northern France, where most of the advisers to the king of France were based.
+The Kingdom of Arles was not yet part of France, instead being formally a part of the Holy Roman Empire.
+The literature produced by the troubadours in Languedoc is unique and strongly distinct from that of royal circles in the north.
+Even in terms of religion, the south produced its own variety of Christianity, Catharism, which was ultimately declared heretical.
+The movement was fueled in no small part by the strong sense of independence in the south even though the region had been severely weakened during the Albigensian Crusade a hundred years before.
+By the time of the Avignon Papacy, the power of the French king in this region was uncontested, although still not legally binding.

 A stronger impact was made by the move of the Roman Curia from Rome to Poitiers in France in 1305, and then to Avignon in 1309.
 Following the impasse during the previous conclave, and to escape from the infighting of the powerful Roman families that had produced earlier Popes, such as the Colonna and Orsini families, the Catholic Church looked for a safer place and found it in Avignon, which was surrounded by the lands of the papal fief of Comtat Venaissin.
 Formally it was part of Arles, but in reality it was under the influence of the French king.

 During its time in Avignon, the papacy adopted many features of the Royal court: the life-style of its cardinals was more reminiscent of princes than clerics; more and more French cardinals, often relatives of the ruling pope, took key positions; and the proximity of French troops was a constant reminder of where secular power lay, with the memory of Pope Boniface VIII still fresh.